Yelp/Tron/docs/command_context.rst

 These variables can be used in the command of an action, using Python's format syntax (``{}``).

+Once rendered into the command, they will **not** change.
+This is especially important for datetime-based context variables.
+Once a run is constructed, the datetime-based variables are "frozen", and will not change, even if the job is retried, or rerun one week later.

 For example::

     # myservice.yaml